patractlabs/substrate-contracts-book/docs/europa/guides/implementation.md

 ### Execution during debugging

-The Europa forked version of `pallet contracts` has designed an object to record any information that can help debugging during contract execution:
+The Europa forked version of `pallet-contracts` has designed an object to record any information that can help debugging during contract execution:

 ```rust
 /// Record the contract execution context.